planettelex/jquery-coverflow/README.md

 Add the JavaScript to your page to hook up the PT Coverflow to your container.

-Example:

     <script type="text/javascript">
         $(function () {
             // Instantiate PT Coverflow
             var $demo = $("#coverflow").coverflow();

-            // Attach control click events to the PT Coverflow API
+            // (Optional) Attach control click events to the PT Coverflow API
             $("#previous").click(function () {
                 $demo.coverflow("prevCover");
             });